Comedy Action Reel for Amazon MGM Studios

 Music by Michael Andrews

-Mike Andrews asked me to help out on this film.
-The first sequence I scored was "Luggage Chase," a comedy action sequence that called for the music to mimic all the comedic onscreen action (Carl Stalling style) as the characters chased and tumbled their way through a massive airport luggage conveyer system.
+Mike Andrews hired me to help out on this film.
+I started by scoring "Luggage Chase," a comedy action sequence that called for the music to mimic all the comedic onscreen action (Carl Stalling style) as the characters chased and tumbled their way through a massive airport luggage conveyer system.

-One of the musical highlights of this film was “The Ho Ho Song.”
-Mike wrote a peppy comedic Santa song to score a night-time downhill sledding chase that contained plenty of prat falls and comedic misadventures.
-He asked me to create an orchestral arrangement around his song that would catch all the onscreen action and add another layer of excitement.
-The filmmakers loved the result so much, they used the song with accompanying orchestral arrangement again in the end credits so audiences could hear it all on its own!
+One of the musical highlights of this film was “The Ho Ho Song,” a holiday-inspired Santa song written by Mike to score a nighttime downhill sledding chase that contained plenty of prat falls and comedic misadventures.
+I create an orchestral arrangement around the song that caught all the onscreen action and added another layer of excitement.
+The filmmakers loved the result so much, they used our collaboration again in the end credits so audiences could hear it all on its own!